Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

 ### SpaceX: A Sci-Fi Dream Turned Reality

 SpaceX is the most vivid manifestation of Elon Musk's love for science fiction and commitment to first-principle thinking.
 His audacious goal to make space travel affordable and eventually colonize Mars is not just a business strategy; it's a mission.
-This aligns perfectly with the need for Type 5 to foresee and prepare for future challenges.
+This aligns with Type 5's need to foresee and prepare for future challenges.
 Elon's willingness to invest in long-term visions, even at the risk of immediate failure, speaks volumes about his personality type.

 ### Twitter: The Public Square of Elon's Mind